mmborres/legendary-broccoli/README.md

   * Styling and animations through CSS
   * DOM manipulation using Javacript and jQuery
   * Logic and back-end processing using Javascript utilising Data structures and Math library calls
-  * Semi-smart AI uses the Mini-Max Algorithm as inspiration
+  * Semi-smart AI uses the Mini-Max Algorithm as basis
   * Smart AI uses greedy strategy on top of the Mini-Max algorithm
   * Windows Localstorage is also implemented